SandervandenOord/M249/readme.md

 It contains the following modules:
 - Medical Statistics
 - Time Series
-- Multivariate Statistics
+- Multivariate Analysis
-- Bayesian statistics
+- Bayesian Statistics

-The moduls  uses SPSS and Winbugs to teach these different branches of statistics.
+The module uses SPSS and Winbugs to teach these different branches of statistics.

 This is my attempt of doing these modules  with Python only.